SimonSubokLee/ston-docs-son/admin/graph.rst

 Global Resource
 ====================================

-The global resource graph only shows system status or STON related resources.
-In the table below, the asterisk stands for one of five types--dash, day, week, month, or year.
+The global resource graph shows the system status or resources related to STON.
+Below, the asterisk can be replaced with one of five types: dash, day, week, month, or year.